rqlite/rqlite.io/content/en/docs/Guides/Monitoring rqlite/_index.md

   StackInuse: 557056
   LastGC: 0...
  ```
-Similar to the `status` output, the output of this endpoint could be periodically written to a monitoring system, allowing the performance of rqlite to tracked over time.
+Similar to the `status` output, the output of this endpoint could be periodically written to a monitoring system, allowing the performance of rqlite to be tracked over time.

 ## pprof support
 [pprof](https://golang.org/pkg/net/http/pprof/) information is available by default and can be accessed as follows: